sylikc/jpegview/readme.txt

 The include directories of WTL must be added to the include directories for VC++:
 In Visual Studio: Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories

+Please note:
-Please note: Windows XP SP2 or later is needed to run the compiled binary.
+Windows XP SP2 or later is needed to run the 32 bit version.
+64 bit Windows 7 or later is needed to run the 64 bit version.

 Changelog